Beacon-Heart/Heart_Beacon/README.md

 Quantum Computing: Quantum computing is the use of quantum-mechanical phenomena such as superposition and entanglement to perform computation.
 Quantum computers are believed to be able to solve certain computational problems, such as integer factorization. in a quantum Turing machine, the difference is that the tape exists in a quantum state, as does the read-write head.
 This means that the symbols on the tape can be either 0 or 1 or a superposition of 0 and 1; in other words the symbols are both 0 and 1 (and all points in between) at the same time.
 While a normal Turing machine can only perform one calculation at a time, a quantum Turing machine can perform many calculations at once.

 Quantum Random Number Generator: The NIST method generates digital bits (1s and 0s) with photons, or particles of light, using data generated in an improved version of a landmark 2015 NIST physics experiment.
-That experiment showed conclusively that what Einstein derided as "spooky action at a distance" is real.
+That experiment showed conclusively that what Einstein described as "spooky action at a distance" is real.
 Researchers process the spooky output to certify and quantify the randomness available in the data and generate a string of more random bits.

-LINK
+The NIST Randomness Beacon Broadcasts a randomness pulse every 60 seconds Each pulse commits to a fresh 512-bit random string Each pulse is time-stamped and signed.
+Beacon periodically outputs a pulse containing 512 fresh random bits, time-stamped, signed and hash-chained.
+For example, each pulse also pre-commits to the randomness to be released in the next pulse.
+The latter enables users to securely combine randomness from different beacons.
+The Beacon protocol also specifies the interface for users to interact with the Beacon, in order to obtain information about past pulses.
+A randomness beacon produces timed outputs of fresh public randomness.
+Each output, called a pulse, includes metadata / cryptographic elements.
+The main goal of the NIST Random # Beacon is to serve as a baseline for deployment of many interoperable beacons NIST: https://csrc.nist.gov/CSRC/media/Presentations/The-NIST-Randomness-Beacon-2-0/images-media/SciDay18-poster-beacon-v20181022.pdf

 Time filtered and spatially metered reports are comprised of state meta-data snapshot / heartbeat message / sync delta messages where state meta data is harvested during micro-cycles then posted / displayed during longer macro-cycles
-See hop count treatise referential to internet / TCP/IP treatises Figure 11
+See hop count treatise referential to internet / TCP/IP treatises

 IEEE 802.11AG is used for hop by hop detection and control for epoch assignment and hop counts management and for hop by hop detection function to determine hop by hop count